sixhobbits/coding-with-replit/manuscript/building-a-crm-app-with-nodejs-repl-it-and-mongo-db.md

 ```
 This is very similar to the HTML form we created previously for `create.html`, however this is written in the Pug templating language.
 We're creating a hidden element to store the "old" name, telephone, address, and note of the customer - this is for when we want to do an update.

 Using the old details to update the customer is an easy solution, but not the best solution as it makes the query cumbersome and slow.
-If you add extra fields in your database you would have to remember to update your query as well, otherwise it could lead to updating or deleting the wrong customer if they have the same information.
+If you add extra fields into your database you would have to remember to update your query as well, otherwise it could lead to updating or deleting the wrong customer if they have the same information.
 A better, but more complicated way is to use the unique ID of the database document as that will only ever refer to one customer.

 We have also put in placeholder variables for name, address, telephone, and note, and we have given the form 2 buttons with different actions.